pnp/cli-microsoft365/docs/manual/docs/cmd/tenant/report/report-activeuserdetail.md

 ## Examples

-Gets details about Office 365 active users for the last week
+Gets details about Microsoft 365 active users for the last week

 ```sh
 tenant report activeuserdetail --period D7
 ```

-Gets details about Office 365 active users for May 1, 2019
+Gets details about Microsoft 365 active users for May 1, 2019

 ```sh
 tenant report activeuserdetail --date 2019-05-01
 ```

-Gets details about Office 365 active users for the last week and exports the report data in the specified path in text format
+Gets details about Microsoft 365 active users for the last week and exports the report data in the specified path in text format

 ```sh
 tenant report activeuserdetail --period D7 --output text --outputFile "activeuserdetail.txt"
 ```

-Gets details about Office 365 active users for the last week and exports the report data in the specified path in json format
+Gets details about Microsoft 365 active users for the last week and exports the report data in the specified path in json format

 ```sh
 tenant report activeuserdetail --period D7 --output json --outputFile "activeuserdetail.json"